 This course is the same as the 3-year BSc Environmental Science degree (F900), but with a fourth year to achieve the MSci qualification.

 interactions with the natural environment.
-By studying a wide range of subjects encompassing the environmental aspects of geography, biology, chemistry and physics you will develop your scientific understanding of the ways in which living organisms interact with their environment, and how air, soil and water pollution
+By studying a wide range of subjects encompassing the environmental aspects of geography, biology, chemistry, physics, maths and geology, you will develop your scientific understanding of the ways in which living organisms interact with their environment, and how air, soil and water pollution

 In year one you will develop your understanding of key scientific principles within traditional scientific disciplines and how these are integrated and interrelated.